Understanding Cat Purring: The Language of Your Feline Friend

 It might surprise you that some cats purr even when in pain or distress.
 This sound can serve as a coping mechanism that helps them self-soothe.

-It's essential to watch for other signs of discomfort, such as changes in behavior or appetite.
+It's essential to watch for other signs of discomfort, such as changes in behaviour or appetite.
 If something seems off, consult your veterinarian.
 According to a study, 20% of owners reported their cats purring when they were unwell.
+This highlights the complexity of feline emotions.

 Purr and Groom